Giuseppe5000/WHanalyzer/README.md

-# Abstract interpreter for the abstract equational semantics X# of While Language
+# WHanalyzer - A static analyzer for the While Language

 ## Overview
 TODO

+## Requirements
+- C99-compatible compiler.
+- Make (optional, you can just put all *.c files into the compiler).

 ## How to build
-Just
+Just run
 ``` bash
 $ make
 ```